Santa Claus Is Coming To Town On Christmas Day!

 Many Christian Schools organize nativity on Christmas Eve.
 Such plays are also staged in churches on Christmas morning.
 The play is about the birth of Jesus Christ, performed by kids, concluded with hymns and carols.

+Someone in Santa’s disguise distribute toffees or candies among the children.
+Processions of carol singers can be seen on the streets on Christmas Eve, which is the 24 December every year.
 India is said to have around 24 million Christians majorly in its north-eastern states of Arunachal Pradesh, Assam, Meghalaya, Manipur, Mizoram and Nagaland, with Goa on the western coast and Tamil Nadu & Kerala in its southern part.
 So, Christmas is extensively celebrated in these states.

 What Does People Generally Do on Christmas